-- 4.1 Institute a parking fee for South Point. - 4.2 Provide training and technical assistance to local people to become legal business entities on DHHL lands. - 4.3 Provide opportunities/programs that engage visitors in the history and culture of the place.
+- Institute a parking fee for South Point.
+4.1 - 4.2 Provide training and technical assistance to DHHL beneficiaries to become legal business entities on DHHL lands. - Provide opportunities/programs that engage visitors in the history and culture of the 4.3 place. - 4.4 Seek alternative sources to fund resource protection projects for South Point.